Who is the Top Investor In Diebold Nixdorf Incorporated (DBD)?

 Sponsored

-The stock witnessed a 40.43% gain in the last 1 month and extending the period to 3 months gives it a 46.15%, and is 9.12% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.65% over the week and 10.55% over the month.
+The stock witnessed a 29.96% gain in the last 1 month and extending the period to 3 months gives it a 61.31%, and is -0.62% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.63% over the week and 11.22% over the month.

 Diebold Nixdorf Incorporated (DBD) Analyst Forecasts